-10. Clipping and Securing Points
+10. Clipping of Points

-If it cannot be assured that the Facing Points on Running Lines will remain in the correct position, the Points are to be Secured in accordance with Procedure 9000 Clipping and Securing Points.
+If it cannot be assured that the Facing Points on Running Lines will remain in the correct position, the Points are to be clipped in accordance with Procedure 9000 Clipping Points.

 11. Permanent Record

 The Network Controller and the Infrastructure Representative must keep a Permanent Record of the Points failure.